Rajeshwari-Rudra/GDP1/README.md

  * Quest can contain zero or many locations,Location can contain optional quests.
  The ER Diagram shown above consists of the following attributes.They are User,Team,Quest,Location,Competetion,Player,TeamPlayer,Location of Quest,TeamCompetition.

- # User Entity:
+## User Entity:
   The user entity consists of Username as primary key.The other attributes of user consists of Email,password,Datecreated,DateLastaccesed.A user has to register while entering into the game.A registered user may be a part of a single team or may be a part of multiple teams.

-# Team Entity:
+## Team Entity:
    The entity team has the following attributes.They are TeamID as the primary key.The other attributes of this entity are TeamName,Creator,Datecreated,DatelastEdited and the username as the foreign key.

-# Quest Entity:
+## Quest Entity:
    This entity consists of the following attributes QuestName,designer,datecreated and datelastaccesed.
 A quest can be created by the user and may provide with clues inorder to reach the location.

-# Competition Entity:
+## Competition Entity:
    The competition entity has the attributes as CompetitionID as the primary key. and competitionName,creator,datecreated,start and end date for the competition.The creator of the competition will specify the start and end time of the competition.

-# Location Entity:
+## Location Entity:
-     Attributes of the location entity ar Locationnumber, Locationclue, Locationcoordinates.
+   Attributes of the location entity are Locationnumber, Locationclue, Locationcoordinates.
 Locationnumber is the primary key of the entity and location coordinates will help in determining the actual location of the hunt with the help of the location coordinates.

- # Player Entity:
+## Player Entity:
    A registerd user will act as a player and he can be part of any number of teams.A player entity has the following attributes such as playernickname and points scored.Points  will determined when the player reaches the location based on the clue provided.

- # LocationofQuest:
+## LocationofQuest:
    This is an associative entity that has composite primary key that consists of primary keys of both the entities Quest and Location.
 This has the attributes such as QuestName and Locationnumber.

 # TeamCompetition:
    TeamCompetition is an associative entity in between Team and Competition entities.This entity has composite primary key made from two entities Team and Competition.This entity has the following attributes as TeamID, CompetitionID and Teamscore which is sum of all the score earned by all the team members.

 # TeamPlayer Entity:
    This is an associative entity between Team and player.
 This has a composite primary key made up of TeamID and PlayerID.The remaining attributes of this entity are DateInvited into the team,DateAcceptedInvite,DateRejectedInvite and DateLeftTeam.
 If a person does not accept the invitation within three days then it will be considered as automatic rejection.

 # Administrator Responsibilities